S5000 Australian Drivers' Championship: History

-For 2020, a six round championship was planned, set to start as a support event for the 2020 Australian Grand Prix held at Albert Park, with the championship to be followed by a non-championship race at Mount Panorama.
+For 2020, a six-round championship was planned, set to start as a support event for the 2020 Australian Grand Prix held at Albert Park, with the championship to be followed by a non-championship race at Mount Panorama.
 It was also announced in early 2020 that the championship would see the revival of the Australian Drivers' Championship title, last awarded in 2014 Australian Drivers' Championship for Formula 3 cars.
 This was accompanied by a plan to award trophies named after prominent Australian racing drivers to the winners of each feature race, with the winner of the feature race at Albert Park to be awarded the Alan Jones Cup.

 The opening round attracted a larger entry, including inaugural feature race winner Golding, two-time Australian Drivers' Champion Tim Macrow, and international entrants including the return of Barrichello and fellow Formula One veteran Giancarlo Fisichella, Formula 2 driver Jack Aitken and 2019 Bathurst 1000 winner Alexandre Prémat.
 After practice and qualifying sessions on Thursday 12 March, Golding had pole position.
 However, on Friday morning the entire Grand Prix meeting was called off as a result of the escalating COVID-19 pandemic, so no race was held.
 Due to ongoing difficulties surrounding the pandemic, modified calendars were announced a few times over the year, with plans made for a championship running over late 2020 into early 2021.
 In the end, however, no races were held in 2020 and instead a short four race calendar was announced to be run in early 2021, with a second, longer summer series to run from late 2021 to early 2022.

 The first championship event, and first race of the 2021 season, finally got underway in January at Symmons Plains, with Thomas Randle winning the feature race.

+Suspension for 2024

+The championship was suspended at the end of the 2023 season.
+The promoters of the category pointed to the eligibility rules for licenses to drive in the Supercars Championship as the primary reason for its cessation.
+Drivers aspiring to drive in the full-professional Supercars championship were required to complete a minimum number of races in its direct feeder categories, Super2 and Super3, making S5000 a less attractive proposition for most young drivers, leading to unsustainably small entry fields.
+Other factors cited by the former category manager include the decision to ban the category from the Mount Panorama Circuit, and to run international FIA Formula 2 Championship and FIA Formula 3 Championship as support races at the Australian Grand Prix rather than the local category, and the promoter's decision to switch from "free-to-air" broadcasting to pay TV for coverage of the events.

+The trademark to the name "Australian Drivers' Championship" name was registered by another party, and the Australian Auto Sport Alliance is sanctioning the 2024 Australian Drivers' Championship as a one-make series using the Hyper Racer X1.